janberges/elphmod/README.md

     python3 -m pip install mpi4py --no-binary=mpi4py

-If you plan to work on elphmod itself, we recommend to download the complete repository and install all requirements (including those of documentation and examples) and a link to the repository in your home directory:
+If you plan to work on elphmod itself, we recommend to download the complete repository and also install the requirements of examples and documentation:

     git clone https://github.com/janberges/elphmod
-    python3 -m pip install --user -r elphmod/requirements.txt python3 -m pip install --user -e elphmod
+    python3 -m pip install -r elphmod/requirements.txt

-Please note that scripts are still copied rather than linked.
-To circumvent this, you can alternatively install elphmod by prepending the absolute paths to `elphmod/elphmod` and `elphmod/bin` to the environment variables `PYTHONPATH` and `PATH`, respectively.
+Also consider adding the absolute paths to `elphmod/elphmod` and `elphmod/bin` to the environment variables `PYTHONPATH` and `PATH`, respectively.

 ## Documentation

-All functions are documented directly in the source files using NumPy-style docstrings.
-You can generate an automatic documentation in HTML format using
-Sphinx:
+The documentation can be found at <https://janberges.github.io/elphmod>.
+It has been automatically generated from the NumPy-style docstrings in the source code using Sphinx:

     cd doc
     make html